m5vnv4sjvtc/automated-robustness-supplementary/README.md

 The comments of the form `LP, deq` and `LP, enq` represent the linearization points provided by the user.
-Moreover, for enqueue operations, the update to tail writing the location of the newly enqueued node can also be considered as a LP.
+Moreover, for enqueue operations, the update to tail writing the location of the newly enqueued node can also be considered as an additional LP.
 This update to tail may happen in the same invocation, or in another enqueue or dequeue invocation which sees the tail lagging behind and first performs the update before performing its own operation.
 Hence, the LP for this helping enqueue or dequeue will clearly happen later.
 As before, we present the robustness preserving transformation of the above code, with the memory events marked as comments in the code -

 ```c
 void enq(int v) {